 Italy: an espresso coffee

-As coffee lovers, we can’t skip recommending that you spend a euro to taste coffee in its ultimate form: a dark flavoury Italian espresso.
+As coffee lovers, we can’t skip this recommendation!
+For just a euro you can taste coffee in its ultimate form: a dark flavoursome Italian espresso.

 UK: anything you want at a pound store

-Ok, it’s not exactly one euro… but United Kingdom is full of the so called pound stores, where literally everything costs one pound.
+Ok, it’s not exactly one euro… but the United Kingdom is full of pound stores – the most famous is Poundland, where literally everything costs one pound.

-Are you surprised what an euro can get you?
-Do you know any other places where watching your pennies is not so much of a stress?
+Are you surprised what one euro can get you?
+Do you know any other places where counting your pennies is not so much of a stress?
 Let us know in the comments!